Windows OS Hub

 Get-ADOptionalFeature “Recycle Bin Feature”

-If you want to enable the Active Directory Recycle Bin, use the Enable-ADOptionalFeature cmdlet:
+To enable the Active Directory Recycle Bin, use the Enable-ADOptionalFeature cmdlet:

 get-aduser jsanti -Properties *| Select-Object IsDeleted,whenDeleted

-Then remove the user account:
+Then, remove the user account:

 Remove-ADUser jsanti